LafeLabs/geometron/crowd_funding_plan_for_geometron.md

  - when you put money in you are getting my time, and that is all, but that can be extremely powerful.
 I'm going to be talking with others using these ideas and will be doing my best to connect people with other people in such a way as to maximize the value for all.
 I will not be your employee, contractor, project manager, investor, or partner.
 I will simply be a person with ideas you can talk with to move your projects forward.
  - you don't have to give *me* the money.  spend money directly in your organization to build this system out if you want to.
 I don't care.
 As long as you don't try to patent the core idea, go nuts with it, use it for your industry, your art, your beliefs, your culture.

+ YOU WILL MAKE THE BOOK

+ the awards will be various video conferences and emails to help you make the book.
+Maximum of 300 paid users first round

+ write software, run it, use it

+  - treasure map finder for kids
+  - maps for tourism
+  - maps for military applications
+  - maps for art
+  - custom subway maps
+  - core art book, no computer stuff, no English, no printers, no math
+  - book with computer software links, printouts, key functions, documentation
+  - book with no computer stuff but extensive math
+  - "sacred geometry" in geometron
+  - custom book for your religion(they all have this stuff)
+  - custom font creation help
+  - custom art book for business
+  - build an iPhone app, hours of my help
+  - built an android app, hours of my help

+ encourage collaboration: an art person teams up with a tech person, write code and make art.
+Ask Drew if he wants to do it.

 ### Types of participation

 glyph creation